learn-co-curriculum/dsc-correlation-covariance-lab/README.md

-Okie so covariance (as well as correlation) are usually shown in matrix form. the covariance between height and weight is exactly what we calculated. the matrix also shows the covariance of a variable with itself.
+Okay so covariance (as well as correlation) are usually shown in matrix form. the covariance between height and weight is exactly what we calculated. the matrix also shows the covariance of a variable with itself.
 So this gives us magnitude which is a bit hard to interpret.
 How about we visualize height and weight on a scatter plot !

 ```python